lmaftuleac/tny/README.md

 ## Loading Modules

-It's always a good Idea to keep reusable modules, below is the same example, only this time I will separate my logger function in a separated module
+It's always a good Idea to keep reusable modules, below is the same example, only this time I will keep my logger function in a separated module

 ```
 lightNg('logger')